 - You are 18 years of age or will be the date of the next November Election.

 - A prospective voter can submit a registration form up to two years before his/her 18th birthday, if and only if he/she will be 18 at the time of the next general election.
 17 year-olds may vote in a primary election if they will be 18 at the time of the general election.

 - If you have been convicted of a felony, you have completed all parts of your sentence for the felony conviction or have been pardoned.
 If you can answer yes to all of these statements, you can register to vote.
 If you register to vote using false information you can be convicted of a Class I felony.

 Length of voter registration is a popular misconception.
 Some people think that they must re-register to vote before each election.
 This is not the case.
-As long as you are an active voter in Rowan County and your address has not changed, there is no need to re-register before every election.
 If you are unsure of the status of your voter registration you can simply call our office at 704-216-8140 and ask someone to check the status of your registration.

 Another misconception is that voter registration is transferable from county to county or from county to another state.
 If your residence changes within the county (you moved but stayed in Rowan County) you simply need to update your address with our office.
 However, if you move to another county or state, you will need to complete a new voter application in the county or state that you moved to.

 Getting an Application to Register to Vote